 Less than half a block away is a cute little almost country-kitchen type of sign – the type of sign that you might find in a gift shop.
 It’s wooden and painted red with black happy writing.
 It reads, “No dumping” with a tiny doggy paw print.
 Across the street, there is a handwritten note on cardboard thumb-tacked to a tree.
 “Please pick up after your dog.”
 Firm and to the point.
 Around the corner and up a private driveway where a boat is stored in colder weather, is another handwritten sign.
 This one has writing in black sharpie marker.
 “Pick up the dog sh_t.
 A_ _ hole!”
 I like how the author didn’t want to fully commit to the obscenities but instead let the reader fill in the blanks and make their own conclusions.
 But honestly, who lets a dog off its leash to run up someone’s driveway to poop?
 Most likely the same person who watches the dog take a big, steaming dump and leaves it there.

 So what kind of person doesn’t pick up after their dog?
-Even better - what kind of person doesn’t pick up after their dog especially when it’s on the sidewalk in front of someone’s home?
+Even better – what kind of person doesn’t pick up after their dog especially when it’s on the sidewalk in front of someone’s home?
 A menace to society is what I say.
-I like to think that most dog owners are good neighbors that would pick up their dog’s poop.
-That’s part of being a responsible dog owner and a good neighbor.
+I like to think that most dog owners are good neighbors and would pick up their dog’s poop.
+That’s part of being a responsible dog owner and a good neighbor, right?
 The stereotypical dog lover, like the people involved with the Bark Park certainly don’t seem like the type to do it.
 They have their little contraption of handy dandy poop bags at the ready.
 I’ve seen them.

-I suspect the type of person that doesn’t pick up after their dog is someone who lives in the neighborhood where you find the poop since it’s my experience as a dog owner to Violet the Pug they pretty much like to poop in the same spot.
-Now I’m no Cesar Millan - the dog whisperer – but I know the basic habits of dogs such as their sniffing a spot followed by the little doggy circling of the spot before going to the bathroom.
+I suspect the type of person that doesn’t pick up after their dog is someone who lives in the neighborhood where you find the poop since it’s my experience as a dog owner to Vito the Pug, dogs pretty much like to poop in the same spot.
+Now I’m no Cesar Millan – the dog whisperer – but I know the basic habits of dogs such as their sniffing a spot followed by the little doggy circling of the spot before going to the bathroom.
 So when you see your dog doing this and you don’t have a bag to pick it up, pull him away before he can squat.
 If you don’t have a bag, take the extra ten minutes to walk to your house, get one and go pick it up.

 My own issue

 A few years ago, I caught a neighbor leaving his dog’s poop right out in front of my house.
 It was 10 o’clock on a hot summer’s night and the windows were open.
 As I was locking the front door and shutting off lights, I heard someone outside and took a look out the window.
-A 50 year old man with a large build stood by as his little dog took a big dump right out in front of my house where my kids play.
-I watched and waiting knowing that of course he would remove a bag from his pocket and pick up the poop.
+A 50 year-old man with a large build stood by as his little dog took a big dump right out in front of my house where my kids play.
+I watched and waited, knowing that of course he would remove a bag from his pocket and pick up the poop.
 But he didn’t he began to walk down the street.

 “Pick it up!
 Pick it up!”
 I shouted through the open window.
 He began to quicken his step and turn the corner.
 Without hesitation, I ran out of the house with no shirt or shoes on and chased him around the corner.
 When confronted with why didn’t he pick up the poop, he stated he didn’t have a bag.
 I took him at his word and told him I’d give him one.
 I ran in the house and grabbed a plastic shopping bag.
 When I came back, he was still there waiting and he was pissed.
-He snatched the bag from my hand and said, “You don’t have to make a federal case out of it”.
+He snatched the bag from my hand and said, “You don’t have to make a federal case out of it.”
 I told him that he was the one who was wrong.
 He walked away and headed to his house – which was right around the corner from me.
 That guy was my neighbor.

-Be a good neighbor and don’t be a jerk– pick up the poop!
+So a friendly reminder, be a good neighbor and don’t be a jerk- pick up the poop!